-What has been your most memorable experience as a musician?
+What has been your most

 My most memorable was performing at the 2010 FIFA World Cup Kick-off celebration in South Africa.
 Second to that was performing at the 46664 Nelson Mandela's 90th birthday dinner and concert in Hyde Park, London in 2008.
 Performing before an audience of about 50 000 was electrifying!
 I don't think I can find the right words to describe it actually.
 But it was certainly an honour!